SansDK/pommerman/docs/environment.md

     * Left (3): Move left on the board.
     * Right (4): Move right on the board.
     * Bomb (5): Lay a bomb.
-  * Message: (Team Radio only) A list of two Ints in [1, 8].
-These represent the message.

 ## Parameters